MohamadALissa/Bank_Customer_Churn_Prediction/README.md

 Pros

-    * Very fast (suitable for real-time prediction)
+    * Very fast (suitable for real-time prediction).
-    * Performs well with big data
+    * Performs well with big data.
     * Insensitive to irrelevant features.
-    * Performs well with high dimensions ( a large number of features)
+    * Performs well with high dimensions ( a large number of features).
-    * Good for multi-class prediction
+    * Good for multi-class prediction.

 Cons

-    * Assumption of the features independency doesn't hold
+    * Assumption of the features independency doesn't hold.
-    *  Training data should be representative
+    *  Training data should be representative.

 * XGBoost

 Pros

     * No need to scale and normalize data (less effort in regards to preprocessing).
-    * Can be used for feature selection since it provides the feature importance
+    * Can be used for feature selection since it provides the feature importance.
-    * Outliers have less impact
+    * Outliers have less impact.
     * Performs well with large-sized datasets.
-    * Less prone to overfitting
+    * Less prone to overfitting.
-    * Best option for almost any classification problem
+    * Best option for almost any classification problem.

 Cons

-    * Too many hyperparameters (harder to tune)
+    * Too many hyperparameters (harder to tune).